rmarable/Ec2InstanceMaker/INSTALL.md

 ## Creating an Installation Environment on Linux (local or EC2)

-The ec2-setup.sh script can be used to set up the Ec2InstanceMaker operating environment on Linux.
+The linux-ec2-setup.sh script can be used to set up the Ec2InstanceMaker operating environment on Linux.
 This will also work on EC2 instances running CentOS, Amazon Linux, or Ubuntu.

 After building a new instance, check out the repository from Github and run the script:

 $ mkdir -p ~/src && cd ~/src
 $ git clone https://github.com/rmarable/Ec2InstanceMaker.git
-$ cd Ec2InstanceMaker
+$ cd src/Ec2InstanceMaker
-$ ./ec2-setup.sh
+$ .ec2-setup.sh ack on htw HARDCORE

 ## About make-instance.py